Xiukuauhtli ~ She who is the Essence of the Turquoise Eagle.

 At that time, as a recently divorced mother of two young boys, and having little resources or help, I especially needed healing, hope and guidance.
 The gift of a mentorship in jewelry making given to me by Leanne, offered me all of this and more.
 It has provided a doorway of opportunity.
 It was a way for me to integrate my love of art, adornment, my culture, and teaching to create a business in which I could provide for my family.
 It also allowed me the flexibility to be the mother I needed to be to my children, one of whom had been diagnosed with severe special needs.

 15 years later, I am thriving in my journey as mother and artist and teacher.
+In addition to the support of my immediate family, my dear friends and clients, this is in large part to the community of support that I have through my Kalpulli.
+Kalpulli Yaocenoxtli (Warriors of the first cactus flower) an Indigenous ceremonial dance, drum, and philosophy circle steemed in the Mexica-Nahua traditions and teachings based here in MN.
+Reconnecting to my roots in this way has allowed me to begin to blossom and stand firmly planted so that I can move forward with confidence on this journey I am on.
 I am filled with infinite gratitude for all the guides in my life who have taught, inspired, encouraged me along the way.
-From my Creator, to my abuelita who saved me as a baby, to my mother’s adopted family who nourished me later in my childhood, to the various teachers, friends and foster families throughout my teens that encouraged and cheered me on and finally to the amazing mentors and peers and students in my adulthood who never let me give up.
+From the Great spirit, to my abuelita who saved me as a baby, to my mother’s adopted family who nourished me later in my childhood, to the various teachers, friends and foster families throughout my teens that encouraged and cheered me on and finally to the amazing mentors and peers and students in my adulthood who never let me give up.